 - 3.1 The Site is located at 26 Donald Street and 37 Campbell Street, Karori, Wellington.
 The Site is large, with an overall area of approximately 3.05 ha.
 It has an irregular shape and has frontage to both Donald Street and Campbell Street.
 The topography of the Site generally falls from the northeast down to the southwest with an overall fall of approximately 10m across the Site. - 3.2 From 1970 to 2016, the Victoria University of Wellington Faculty of Education (formerly the Wellington Teachers' College) (the "Teachers' College") occupied the Site.
-The collection of modernist buildings in the 'brutalist' style that formed the campus has created a distinctive landmark in the established Karori neighbourhood.
+The collection of modernist buildings in the 'brutalist' style that formed the campus created a distinctive landmark in the established Karori neighbourhood.
 A full description and heritage evaluation of the collection of buildings and associated open spaces is set out in the 'Technical Report Heritage' by Dave Pearson Architects.
 The rich history of the Site results in a complex range of characteristics that have informed the design of the Proposed Village and the assessment of landscape and visual effects. - 3.3 The Site layout formerly included a varied collection of buildings.
-A number of these have recently been deconstructed, to ground level on the Site.
+A number of these have been deconstructed to ground level on the Site.
 The layout of the former Teachers' College and the naming of the various buildings is shown on Sheet RCA04 of the Assessment Package.
-The Allen Ward VC Hall, Tennant Block and the Oldershaw Music Octagonal Building have been retained.
-The large scale and somewhat institutional form of a number of the former and existing buildings contrast markedly with the predominantly suburban residential character in the immediately surrounding context.
-In particular, the Allen Ward VC Hall creates a strong edge to Donald Street; and the former Malcolm Block that extended to 10 storeys with a collection of telecommunications aerials affixed to the roof has been a visible feature in the wider urban landscape. - 3.4 As shown in Sheet RCA04, the collection of Teachers' College buildings was clustered in the northern portion of the Site.
-To the south of these, a main accessway provides a vehicular link from Donald Street through to Campbell Street.
-The open street frontage to Donald Street around this entrance contains a mix of native vegetation to the north and south.
+The Allen Ward VC Hall, Tennant Block, and the Oldershaw Music Octagonal Building have been retained.
+The large scale and somewhat institutional form of a number of the former and existing buildings contrasted markedly with the predominantly suburban residential character in the immediately surrounding context.
+The retained buildings continue to provide contrast.
+In particular, the Allen Ward VC Hall creates a strong edge to Donald Street. - 3.4 As shown in Sheet RCA04, the collection of Teachers' College buildings was clustered in the northern portion of the Site.
+To the south of these, a main accessway provides a vehicular link from Donald Street through to Campbell Street creating an east-west axis through the Site.
+The open street frontage to Donald Street around this entrance

+- contains a mix of native vegetation to the north and south.
 This contributes a vegetated quality to the adjacent streetscape.
 To the west is an open area that contains tennis courts and a carpark.
 A grassed playing field fronts Campbell Road. - 3.5 In the northern area of the Site, the Lopdell Gardens contain mature native vegetation within a deeply incised gully area.
 The garden previously extended between the former Waghorn Block and the Panckhurst Block under elevated bridges with distinctive concrete piers.
 The demolition of buildings either side of this garden area has resulted in most of the garden between the two buildings being removed.
 While the northern portion of the gardens comprised mainly native species, the area between the two buildings contained a mix of native and exotic species.